kubernetes/kubernetes/docs/kubeconfig-file.md

 kubectl config view --kubeconfig=specific/filename Displays the .kubeconfig file

---kubeconfig is a valid flags for all of these operations.
+--kubeconfig is a valid flag for all of these operations.
 ```

 ### Example